 Subject to your energy level, grab a massage and head to bed or indulge in the best nightlife in Indonesia.

 Rent a motorbike and head out of town for the day.
-Those venturing to East Timor should apply for the Visa Application Authorization in Denpasar in the morning, then head to Tanah Lot or Ulu Watu early afternoon, and catch the other for sunset.
+Those venturing to East Timor should apply for the Visa Application Authorization in Denpasar in the morning, then head to Tanah Lot or Ulu Watu early afternoon, and catch the latter for sunset.

 Grab another massage and head back out for the evening.